vast-community-hub/tensorflow-vast/README.md

   </p>
 </p>

 TensorFlow is a Google open source machine learning library for research and production.
-And this is a wrapper to be used from a higher level language like VASmalltalk.
+And this is a wrapper to be used from a higher level language like VA Smalltalk.

 ## License